-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the M Typ 262 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M Typ 262 was succeeded by the Leica M10, while the 1DX Mark II was followed by the Canon 1DX Mark III.
+Both the 1DX Mark II and the M Typ 262 have been discontinued, but can regularly be found used on eBay.
+The M Typ 262 was replaced by the Leica M10, while the 1DX Mark II was followed by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Leica M Typ 262 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D X Mark II and the Leica M Typ 262?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1D X Mark II: